-- Appendix B of the User Guide to the CMI_2009 Model, which contains a large range of sensitivities, illustrated relative to the Medium Interim Cohort Projection. - A spreadsheet containing the results of a wider range of sensitivity tests for the CMI_2009 Model. - Section 4 of Working Paper 49, which illustrates the sensitivity of results to the Long-Term Rate of Mortality Improvement for CMI_2010.
+- Appendix B of the CMI_2009 User Guide, which contains the results of a large range of sensitivity tests, illustrated relative to the Medium Interim Cohort Projection. - A spreadsheet containing the results of a wider range of sensitivity tests for the CMI_2009 Model. - Section 4 of CMI Working Paper 55, which illustrates the sensitivity of results from CMI_2011 to changes in the Long-Term Rate of Mortality Improvement.